emerge-lang/compiler/llvm-backend/README.md

     val x: Int = 3 // value type, no heap allocation val y: Any = x // new heap-allocated box, gets filled with a copy of x

+Or, more formally: Whenever a value of type `V` is to be assigned to a target of type `T` where `V` is a value type and `T` is not (see list above), then the value must be boxed and the box can be assigned to the target regularly.

 ### Reference Types

 Any value that is not of a value-type well be a heap-allocated reference type.
 Emerge uses reference counting for memory management.
-To allow reference counting on `Any` values, _all_ reference types (including arrays) must have the same memory layout for the reference counter.
+To allow reference counting on `Any` values, _all_ reference types (including arrays) must share a base layout to facility this.

 Hence, this is the layout that all heap-allocated values will have in common: